pkellner/pluralsight-course-react-aspnet-core/Progressions/m2-custom-webpack/ProblemAndFixNotes.md

 # Problems and Fixes Notes (8/28/2018, video updates coming soon so this will not be needed)

 01-Introducing
 02-Learn-The-JavaScript-Build-Tools
 03-Learn-to-Work-with-webpack
 04-Bring-in-React
 05-Adding-React-Router
 06-Updating-The-Example
 07-Why-you
 08-Splitting-the-WebPack-Config
 09-Implementing-serverside-Rendering
 10-Using-ReactDOM-renderToString
 11-Integrating-React-With-ASPNET

-Video Suggestions and Issues
+## Video Improvements and Issues Coming (not done yet).
+Corrections fixed in GitHub Repo

 03a - Before running the app (npm run start:dev), you may need to execute the command: “npm install webpack-cli”